It is tempting to go for the big hitters in the forests, the sentinel trees, the obviously ancient, even those that have been movie stars.

 Wide open winter vistas revealing the unexpected view back down the valley rising up to Wiggington and Wendover.
 This seasonal sight will close up, like a theatre curtain draws over the view as the trees spring back into life.
 A crow hangs lazily on the wind.

-The dog is spooked by something, so scrambles onto a log, growling and begins to bark.
-Having dull senses, I cannot hear nor smell as he can, when suddenly, the hillside comes alive as a small herd of deer crash through the trees, in flight from an excited barking dog, The deer however, have the upper hand, they know all the tracks and escape routes and they sweep past us, twice.
+Leo is spooked by something, so scrambles onto a log, growling and begins to bark.
+Suddenly, the hillside comes alive as a small herd of deer crash through the trees, in flight from another excited barking dog, The deer however, have the upper hand, they know all the tracks and escape routes.
+They sweep past us, twice.
 I bet they know this is a Sunday morning, their least favourite day of the week!

 Next up on the weirdness scale, a wall of roots and stones, at least 10 foot in circumference, that shields a well-trampled clearing, a good spot for the deer?
 What forces were at work to upend such a large tree, revealing this stoney underworld apron?